Tag Archives: Mick Hart & Olga Hart Kaliningrad

 Suddenly a grating noise, as though Peter Cushing was dragging the lid from Christopher Lee’s sarcophagus, startled me from my solitary reveries.
 For a split second I knew not what to make of it, and then I remembered my smartphone ~ yes, I actually had one of those.
 It was ringing in my pocket, but not with a ding-a-ling-ling or a tune to make you look silly.
 It was ringing with a customised tone, the guttural sound of the TARDIS in the famous throes of it taking off.
 How very appropriate, I caught myself thinking.

 There are no prizes for guessing who it was who was ringing me.
 It was not a long-distance call.
-She was, in fact, ‘next door’, having discovered, as she said, a ‘wonderful Orthodox church’.
+She was, in fact, ‘next door’, having discovered, as she said, a ‘wonderful Catholic church’.

 Orthodox Christian Church in Znamensk, Rssia